brynhr/brynhr/README.md

 - 👀 I’m interested in C#, Java, finance, AI and graphics
 - 🌱 I’m currently learning Java and team leadership
 - 💞️ I’m looking to collaborate on nothing currently
-- 📫 How to reach me: Check my website
+- 📫 How to reach me: Long arms

 <!---
 brynhr/brynhr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.